rrhg/rrhg.github.io/linux/iptables.md

 But for port 444, that returns nothing, how know if is been blocked?

-## Apparently, there is no command for that.
+## Apparently, there is no command for that(if port is blocked).
 We can only search for rules.
 If there are no rules then the default is the policy of the CHAIN.

 <br>